-Orkney's mysterious Stone Age monuments have long intrigued scientists, historians and visitors alike.
+Orkney's mysterious Stone Age monuments have long intrigued scientists, historians, and visitors, alike.
 Now, recent discoveries made since the millennium, raise the Heart of Neolithic Orkney into a class of its own.

 For decades, the ancient monuments of Orkney, especially those clustered on the largest island (called The Mainland), have attracted researchers.
-The massive stone circles, chambered tombs and buried villages, some of them ( at more than 5,000 years) older than Stonehenge or the Pyramids, were inscribed in the UNESCO World Heritage list in 1999.
+The massive stone circles chambered tombs, and buried villages, some of them (at more than 5,000 years) older than Stonehenge or the Pyramids, were inscribed in the UNESCO World Heritage list in 1999.

-The UNESCO designation of The Heart of Neolithic Orkney, as the site is named, led to further investigation of large areas of the site that were still unexplored and unexcavated.
+The UNESCO designation of The Heart of Neolithic Orkney, as the site is named, led to further investigation of large areas of the site that was still unexplored and unexcavated.
 And in 2002, on a narrow spit of land known as the Ness of Brodgar, evidence of something much bigger - much bigger in fact than any Stone Age discoveries anywhere in Europe - began to emerge.

 The Ritual Center on the Ness of Brodgar